z0on/AFS-analysis-with-moments/README.md

 *Moments* is AFS analysis method superficially similar to *dadi* but operating on different math (ordinary differential equations rather than diffusion approximation) It is considerably faster than *dadi*, handles up to five populations simultaneously, has easy functions for bootstrapping and estimating parameter uncertainties, and plots cartoons of inferred demographic scenarios.

-This collection of command-line scrips is to run basic pairwise analysis of population subdivision using moments, without the need to recode python scripts.
+This collection of command-line scrips is to run basic pairwise analysis of population subdivision using *Moments*, without the need to recode python scripts.

 See **moments_scripts_README.txt** for instructions.